walkie/academic-webpage/news/2013-08-01-moved-to-marburg.md

 ---
-title: Moved to Marburg
+title: Moved to Philipps University of Marburg
 ---

-I'm very excited to be spending the next 13 months working as a post-doctoral researcher with [Klaus Ostermann][Klaus] and his [research group][PS] at the Philipps University of Marburg!
+I'm very excited to be spending the next 13 months working as a postdoctoral researcher with [Klaus Ostermann][Klaus] and his [research group][PS] at the Philipps University of Marburg!